Josh Chetwynd: Journalism

 He was a two-time winner of the Los Angeles Press Club Award for best newspaper article written by a correspondent (1999 and 2000).
-In 2022, Chetwynd received a SABR Baseball Research Award for an article he wrote in Nine: A Journal of Baseball History and Cuture.
+In 2022, Chetwynd received a SABR Baseball Research Award for an article he wrote in Nine: A Journal of Baseball History and Culture.

 Broadcasting

 Between 2002 and 2008, Chetwynd served as a baseball analyst for the British television network Five, primarily alongside presenter Jonny Gould on MLB on Five.
 He joined the show at the beginning of the 2002 season and worked as the co-host until the middle of the 2003 campaign when he returned to the United States.
 While in the U.S. he did on-camera interviews and reports for the show at both the World Series (2003–2005) and Spring Training in Arizona (2004–2005).
 At the start of the 2006 season, he resumed the co-host position full-time and held that post until the show was cancelled after the 2008 season.
 In October 2006, Chetwynd also took over hosting duties on Five's Monday night coverage of the NFL for a season, replacing Colin Murray.
 In addition, Chetwynd did voice over work for sports packages on Five's sister digital station Five US between 2006 and 2008.

 On 4 July 2010, he began co-hosting MLB on 5 Live with Jonny Gould on BBC Radio 5 Live Sports Extra.
 In 2011, the show was picked up for second season with Nat Coombs replacing Gould as Chetwynd's regular co-host.
 Third and fourth seasons featured Coombs and Chetwynd in 2012 and 2013.
 During the 2013 post season, Chetwynd served as the program's primary host, anchoring the BBC's World Series studio show with former Major League pitcher Jason Hirsh filling the analyst's role.

 As part of the coverage, Chetwynd has also done live color-commentary, on-site at the World Series with Simon Brotherton providing play-by-play in 2011 and 2012.
 Chetwynd previously collaborated with Brotherton in the same role for the BBC between 2003 and 2005.
 In 2012, the pair also broadcast MLB's Opening Series between the Oakland A's and Seattle Mariners in Tokyo, Japan.
 In September of that year, Chetwynd was the on-air analyst for television broadcasts of the World Baseball Classic - Qualifier 2 in Regensberg, Germany.
 Telecasts aired on the MLB Network and MLB.com in the U.S., Sportsnet in Canada and ESPN America in Europe.
 In 2019, Chetwynd provided commentary on BT Sport's coverage of the 2019 MLB London Series.
+He reprised that role at the 2023 MLB London Series and the 2024 MLB London Series.